r0x0r/pywebview/docs/blog/pywebview3.md

 webview.start()
 ```

-`webview.start` also provides a convinient way to execute thread specific code after GUI loop is started, so no more threading boilerplate.
+`webview.start` also provides a convenient way to execute thread specific code after GUI loop is started, so no more threading boilerplate.

 ``` python
 import webview